Help Indiana Kids In Foster Care Find Belonging.

 • A home study begins with an interview at home by a caseworker to get to know your family.

-• It often includes a home-safety inspection.
+• It often includes a home-safety inspection where they will work with you to address any issues.

 • A main component is a budget that demonstrates financial stability without the fostering per diem (compensation).